 Explore certifications and the CSI Learning Library to develop your knowledge, and membership to connect with chapters and professionals in your industry.

-Do you work for a library and want to add this publication to your collection?
-Are you interested in purchasing multiple copies for others in your firm, chapter, or for your students?
-CSI member services has the solutions to these and other special purchases.
-You can also reach them by phone at (800) 689-2900.
+Do you work for a school or university library and want to add this print publication to your collection?
+Contact CSI member services at firstname.lastname@example.org or by phone at (800) 689-2900.